langleyfoxall/technologies/platforms/web/cloudflare/caching.md

 The Caching tab allows you to purge assets, set the caching level as well as enable or disable development mode.

-Click on the Caching tab to get started:
+Go to the Caching tab to get started

 ![Caching tab](images/caching/caching-tab.jpg "Caching tab")